djalbat/the-occam-user-manual/understanding-grammars.md

 Let x be a variable of type ℕ.
 ```

-Now look at the parse tree:
+Here is the resultant parse tree:

 ```
                                                             variableDeclaration [0]